Facebook Delivery Insights is a new tool that allows advertisers additional perspectives into the performance of their ads.

-If this amount is dropping below your expected budget, it could be a sign of a problem due to a high level of de-duping.
+If this amount is dropping below your expected A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis., it could be a sign of a problem due to a high level of de-duping.

 Auction Overlap Rate: This is the rate at which your ad set was in the same auction as another ad set in the same ad account.
 When this happens, that audience is removed from the auction for that particular ad set.
 If you suffer from high overlap, you’re less likely to reach optimal delivery rates.